TLKline/pyradiomics-static-binning/README.md

 # Introduction
-PyRadiomics appeared to always be setting the binning based on the minimum and maximum values of the pixel/voxel intensities of the mask rather than the whole image.
-This created an issue because the first bins did not always correspond to the same pixel/voxel intensities.
-When masks were eroded or dilated, the minimum pixel value would sometimes change which lead to differences in what the bin corresponding to a given frequency range would be coded as.
+PyRadiomics by default performs dynamic histogram binning.
+Thus, binning is based on the minimum and maximum values of the pixel/voxel intensities of the mask rather than the whole image.
+This can create a number of issues.
+For one, the first bin will not always correspond to the same pixel/voxel intensities.
+When masks were eroded or dilated, the minimum pixel value will change which leads to differences in what the bin corresponding to a given frequency range would be coded as.
 Note that the version of PyRadiomics in the staticBinning branch should be the same as the version of PyRadiomics acquired from https://github.com/AIM-Harvard/pyradiomics on March 28th, 2022.

 Getting Started